 Secure the Cables

 Feed the cables through the clamps and into the box.
-The cable sheathing (outer jacket) should extend one-half to one inch beyond the clamp, and the cable wires should extend about six inches into the box.
-If necessary, trim the wires as needed and strip a three-quarter inch of insulation from the each of each wire, using wire strippers.
+The cable sheathing (outer jacket) should extend 1/4 to 1/2 inch into the box beyond the clamp, and the individual conducting wires should extend about 6 inches into the box.
+If necessary, trim the wires as needed and strip 3/4 inch of insulation from the end of each wire, using wire strippers.